PelionIoT/mbl-docs/Docs/refs/containers_packages.md

 To deploy and run an application on a device, the application and associated components need to be packaged, via the OPKG package manager, to form an application image.
 This requires:

 * A developer creates the application image at build time.
-* To allow the image authentication, the package must support signing.
 * An application can depend on platform provided services and devices, but any additional components that an application depends on, such as libraries, must be included in the application image package.
 * A packaged application image must be deployable to a device using one of: